kylepott/Conwell-Quotes/README.md

 # Conwell-Quotes
-A malicious WordPress plugin that hides a reverse shell behind legitimate plugin functionality - used for offensive security purposes
+A malicious WordPress plugin that hides a reverse shell in a backdoor behind legitimate plugin functionality - used for offensive security purposes

 # Purpose
 Modeled after the Hello Dolly plugin, Conwell Quotes displays a random quote on each page of the WordPress admin portal based on Conwell's Acres of Diamonds (a great read BTW).
-It also uploads an error.php file that can be used to open a reverse TCP shell.
+It also uploads an error.php backdoor that can be used to open a reverse TCP shell.
 The reverse shell code was mostly written by Pen Test Monkey.
 The print lines have been either commented out, suppressed, or slightly modified to avoid detection.

 # Offensive Security Use
 You'll want to change the port and IP address of error.php to match your attack system and then upload the plugin or use in combination with the spear phishing sample below.